 Public Health and Wellbeing Act

-The Public Health and Wellbeing Act 2008is a key piece of legislation designed to protect the health of the population.
+The Public Health and Wellbeing Act 2008 is a key piece of legislation designed to protect the health of the population.

 The Act includes regulations covering the following areas:

-- pre and post test counselling
+- Post test or authorisation counselling

-- contact tracing
+- Safeguards for contact tracing information.

 The Act requires that a four year state public health and wellbeing plan be prepared every four years.
-The Victorian public health and wellbeing plan 2019-2023 sets out a long term agenda for improving health and wellbeing outcomes in Victoria.
+The Victorian public health and wellbeing plan 2023–2027 sets out a long term agenda for improving health and wellbeing outcomes in Victoria.

-Sex on Premises Venues exemption process
+Sex on Premises Venues

 Drugs, Poisons and Controlled Substances Regulations